Property Graph Exchange Format (PG)

 3.4.4 Multi-edges

-The Property Graph Data Model allows for multiple edges between same nodes.
+The Property Graph Data Model allows for multiple edges between the same node.

 a -> b :follows since:2024